-In fact, Algassiz established the concept of ice age where he laid down with proof that most parts of the world were covered with ice and glaciers during certain periods in history.
+Agassiz established the concept of the ice age where he laid down with proof that most parts of the world were covered with ice and glaciers during certain periods in history (Source).

-By the late 1800s, a Swedish scientist Svante Arrhenius tried to calculate the amount of carbon dioxide emitted in the atmosphere and tried to determine the warming effect on the planet through various means.
+By the late 1800s, Swedish scientist Svante Arrhenius tried to calculate the amount of carbon dioxide emitted in the atmosphere and tried to determine the warming effect on the planet through various means (Source).

-In 1988, the Intergovernmental Panel on Climate Change (IPCC) was set up by the United Nations on the request of its member countries in order to assess the situation of climate change on the planet in an comprehensive manner.
+In 1988, the Intergovernmental Panel on Climate Change (IPCC) was set up by the United Nations on the request of its member countries to assess the situation of climate change on the planet in a comprehensive manner.

 The main job of the IPCC is to periodically prepare diligent reports and provide comprehensive solutions to the present global warming situation and its many effects on the planet.

 As awareness increased, mankind entered a new stage in the history of climate change, that of international treaties.

 The Kyoto Protocol was an initiative of the United Nations to bring certain strict rules to be adhered to by the various economies of the world.
 According to this agreement, countries had to agree to control their annual emissions of greenhouse gases into the atmosphere to a strict small percentage.